nhsbsa-data-analytics/coffee-and-coding/2021-10-20 R Markdown and Official Statistics/README.md

 In this session we'll look at reproducible analytical pipelines, R Markdown, and how we use these in Official Statistics.

-We'll create our own dynamic HTML document that updates depending on our inputs and demonstrate how to quickly automate menial manual tasks.
-We'll use packages such as dplyr and ggplot to create a simple report and even touch upon `for` loops!
+We'll create our own dynamic HTML document using the `flights` dataset from the `nycflights13` package that updates depending on our inputs and demonstrate how to quickly automate menial manual tasks.
+We'll use packages such as `dplyr` and `highcharter` to create a simple report and even touch upon `for` loops!